 The stern-tube has inboard and outboard white metal bearings with remote greaser and a conventional stuffing box.
 There is a flexible shaft coupling at the gearbox end.
 Rigging

 The Nic 26 has a simple single-spreader masthead rig with twin lowers, cap shrouds and a single backstay.
-The mast, boom and standing rigging date from 1997 while the running rigging dates from the same year and later.
+The standing rigging was all replaced in 2020.